ericbenwa/ballpark-deal/_pages/privacy-policy.md

 		- The categories of personal information categories sold
 		- The categories of personal information categories disclosed
 - __The right to say no to the sale or sharing of Personal Data (opt-out).__ You have the right to direct Us to not sell Your personal information.
 To submit an opt-out request, please see the "Do Not Sell My Personal Information" section or contact Us.
-- __The right to correct Personal Data.__ You have the right to correct or rectify any any inaccurate personal information about You that We collected.
+- __The right to correct Personal Data.__ You have the right to correct or rectify any inaccurate personal information about You that We collected.
 Once We receive and confirm Your request, We will use commercially reasonable efforts to correct (and direct our Service Providers to correct) Your personal information, unless an exception applies.
 - __The right to limit use and disclosure of sensitive Personal Data.__ You have the right to request to limit the use or disclosure of certain sensitive personal information We collected about You, unless an exception applies.
 To submit, please see the "Limit the Use or Disclosure of My Sensitive Personal Information" section or contact Us.
 - __The right to delete Personal Data.__ You have the right to request the deletion of Your Personal Data under certain circumstances, subject to certain exceptions.
 Once We receive and confirm Your request, We will delete (and direct Our Service Providers to delete) Your personal information from our records, unless an exception applies.
 We may deny Your deletion request if retaining the information is necessary for Us or Our Service Providers to:
 	- Complete the transaction for which We collected the personal information, provide a good or service that You requested, take actions reasonably anticipated within the context of our ongoing business relationship with You, or otherwise perform our contract with You.